niekvleeuwen/simple-tanks/README.md

 # simple-tank
-Simpel tank spel in Unity
+Simple tank game in Unity

-## Hoe te spelen
+## How to play
-* W,A,S,D om te bewegen
+* W,A,S,D to move
-* Linker muis knop om te schieten
+* Left mouse button to shoot
-* Verschuif de muis naar links en rechts om de turret te bewegen
+* Move the mouse to move the turret

-## Onderdelen
+## Features
-* applicatie met minimaal 3 verschillende scenes
+* application with at least 3 different scenes
-* animatie door code bestuurd
+* animation controlled by code
-* condities in code voor het wisselen van de scene
+* conditions in code for changing the scene
-* scenes op een vloeiende wijze aan elkaar gekoppeld d.m.v. code
+* Scenes smoothly linked together by code
-* 2D UI overlay over de 3D-scene
+* 2D UI overlay over the 3D scene
-* UI die reageert op events in de 3D-scene, bijv. score bijhouden
+* UI that responds to events in the 3D scene, e.g. keeping score
-* mini-menu, met minimaal 3 opties
+* mini menu, with at least 3 options
-* gebruikersinteractie: minimaal 2 bronnen (toetsenbord, muis, joystick, 3D-bril, ...) d.m.v. code uitgelezen
+* user interaction: at least 2 sources (keyboard, mouse, joystick, 3D glasses, ...) by means of code read out